daxadal/event-manager/README.md

 ## Cleanup and test

 The database can be purged using the `npm run reset`.
-Tests on the API (powered by `mocha`) can be performed by executing `npm test`.
-(This script assumes the server is already up and running).
+Tests on the API (powered by `jest`) can be performed by executing `npm test`.

-A Postman collection is also provided to test the API manually.
+## Documentation

+OpenAPI documentation is generated every time `npm start` is executed.
+It can be found at `<rootDir>/docs/event-manager-api.openapi.json`.
+This documentation can also be manually generated using `npm run docs`.

+If the server is executed, this documentation is also served as HTML at `localhost:3000/docs`, and can be used to interact with the running server.

 ### Important notices